Dark pattern: Patterns

-"Privacy Zuckering" – named after Facebook co-founder and Meta Platforms CEO Mark Zuckerberg – is a practice that tricks the user into sharing more information than they intended to.
-Users may give up this information unknowingly or through practices that obscure or delay the option to opt out of sharing their private information.
-California has approved regulations that limit this practice by businesses in the California Consumer Privacy Act.

 Bait-and-switch

 Bait-and-switch patterns advertise a free (or at a greatly reduced price) product or service that is wholly unavailable or stocked in small quantities.
 After announcing the product's unavailability, the page presents similar products of higher prices or lesser quality.

+ProPublica has long reported on how Intuit, the maker of TurboTax, and other companies have used the bait and switch pattern to stop Americans from being able to file their taxes for free.
+On March 29, 2022, the Federal Trade Commission announced that they would take legal action against Intuit, the parent company of TurboTax in response to deceptive advertising of its free tax filing products.
+The commission reported that the majority of tax filers cannot use any of TurboTax's free products which were advertised, claiming that it has misled customers to believing that tax filers can use TurboTax to file their taxes.
+In addition, tax filers who earn farm income or are gig workers cannot be eligible for those products.
+Intuit announced that they would take counter action, announcing that the FTC's arguments are "not credible" and claimed that their free tax filing service is available to all tax filers.

+On May 4, 2022, Intuit agreed to pay a $141 million settlement over the misleading advertisements.
+In May 2023, the company began sending over 4 million customers their settlement checks, which ranged from $30 to $85 USD.
+In January 2024, the FTC ordered Intuit to fix its misleading ads for "free" tax preparation software - for which most filers wouldn't even qualify.

+As of March 2024, Intuit has stopped providing its free TurboTax service.

+Drip pricing

+Drip pricing is a pattern where a headline price is advertised at the beginning of a purchase process, followed by the incremental disclosure of additional fees, taxes or charges.
+The objective of drip pricing is to gain a consumer's interest in a misleadingly low headline price without the true final price being disclosed until the consumer has invested time and effort in the purchase process and made a decision to purchase.

 Confirmshaming

-Confirmshaming uses shame to drive users to act.
-For example, when websites word an option to decline an email newsletter in a way that shames visitors into accepting.
+Confirmshaming uses shame to drive users to act, such as when websites word an option to decline an email newsletter in a way that shames visitors into accepting.

 Misdirection

 Common in software installers, misdirection presents the user with a button in the fashion of a typical continuation button.
 A dark pattern would show a prominent "I accept these terms" button asking the user to accept the terms of a program unrelated to the one they are trying to install.
 Since the user typically will accept the terms by force of habit, the unrelated program can subsequently be installed.
 The installer's authors do this because the authors of the unrelated program pay for each installation that they procure.
 The alternative route in the installer, allowing the user to skip installing the unrelated program, is much less prominently displayed, or seems counter-intuitive (such as declining the terms of service).

-Some websites that ask for information that is not required also use misdirection.
-For example, one would fill out a username and password on one page, and after clicking the "next" button, the page asks the user for their email address with another "next" button as the only option.
-This hides the option to press "next" without entering the information.
-In some cases, the page shows the method to skip the step as a small, greyed-out link instead of a button, so it does not stand out to the user.
-Other examples include sites offering a way to invite friends by entering their email address, to upload a profile picture, or to identify interests.